aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/README.md

 ## Documentation

-For detailed usage instructions and guidance, see the [User Guide](./documentation/user-guide.adoc).
+For comprehensive information including architecture, security, deployment, and operations, see the [Technical Documentation](./documentation/technical-documentation.adoc).

 ## Optional: Use Amazon Q Developer CLI Assistant to setup project